FjjDessoyCaraballo/I-cant-believe-this-is-not-shell/README.md

 ## Overview

-Minishell is a simplified shell interpreter that provides a command-line interface for executing programs, managing processes, and interacting with the file system.
+I-cant-believe-this-is-not-shell is a simplified shell interpreter that provides a command-line interface for executing programs, managing processes, and interacting with the file system.
 It implements essential shell features including pipes, redirections, environment variables, and signal handling.

 ## Features